Gilles de Rais: A Medieval Killer

 Most of his victims were killed with a large double-edged sword known as a braquemard and the bodies were then dismembered by his servants and burned in the fireplace of his private bed chamber.
 The room would then be heavily perfumed to disguise the smell of burned flesh.

-The trial that had began on 15 September 1440, was often delayed for those present to fully absorb the horror of what was being revealed, and indeed so graphic was much of the testimony that the Judge ordered it struck from the records.
+The trial that had begun on 15 September 1440, was often delayed for those present to fully absorb the horror of what was being revealed, and indeed so graphic was much of the testimony that the Judge ordered it struck from the records.

 As so many of the victims remains had been burned it was impossible to do an accurate body count.
-The Court, however, estimated that as many as 200 young boys and girls had been killed during de Rais’s eight year reign of terror.
+The Court, however, estimated that as many as 200 young boys and girls had been killed during de Rais’s eight-year reign of terror.

 On 23 October 1440, Corrilaut and Henriet were condemned to death to be followed two days later by de Rais who was found guilty of murder and heresy.
 His sentence was to be hanged until choked and then burned to death in the presence of the relatives of those of his victims who could be identified.
 The sentences were to be carried out on 26 October.

 Gilles de Rais requested to be the first to die and given his rank and his previous service to France his request was granted.
-Before he was executed he addressed the crowd and begged their forgiveness.
+Before he was executed, he addressed the crowd and begged their forgiveness.
 He then turned to his two accomplices and urged them to be brave and not fear death but to think instead of their coming salvation.

 He was then hanged until barely conscious before being lowered back onto an already burning scaffold.